ControlThings/wish-cli-nodejs/README.md

 A simple REPL based command line tool for accessing the Wish Core.

-This is bleeding egde software and WILL BREAK from time to time, you have been warned.

 This package is dependent on the wish-core-api package, which currently is working with Linux x64/ia32, OSX x64, on nodejs v6.x only.
 To get it working you also need to run a Wish Core on the same host.

 ## Prerequisites

-If you are running on Linux x64 or OSX x64 everything should work out of the box according to the instructions below.
-Windows is not supported yet.
+Linux x64 and OSX x64 are currently supported.
+Windows binaries are not yet available.

 Download and install node.js v6.x: https://nodejs.org/dist/latest-v6.x/.
 You may use Node Version Manager `nvm` (https://github.com/creationix/nvm).

 You will need to have an appropriate wish-core (the peer-to-peer identity based communication layer mist is based on).
-The source is available at: https://github.com/WishCore/wish-c99.
+The source is available at: https://github.com/ControlThings/wish-c99.

 ## Install